alynioke/rtg-mentorship-2022/lecture_2/README.md

-# Learning to work with Git, GitHub and publish your webpage
+# Learning to work with GitHub and publish your webpage

+# Preparations